carstenbauer/MonteCarlo.jl/docs/src/DQMC/dqmc.md

 * `scheduler = SimpleScheduler(LocalSweep())`: This sets up the sequence of updates performed by the simulation.
 * `measurements = Dict{Symbol, AbstractMeasurement}()`: A collection of named measurements that run during the simulation.
 These are usually added after creating the simulation.
 * `thermalization_measurements = Dict{Symbol, AbstractMeasurement}()`: Same as the above, but the measurements run during the thermalization stage.
 Might be useful to judge convergence or the number of necessary sweeps.
-* `recorder = ConfigRecorder`: A recorder for the configuratiosn generated during the simulation.
+* `recorder = ConfigRecorder`: A recorder for the configurations generated during the simulation.
 * `recording_rate = measure_rate`: The rate at which configurations are recorded.

 Running a simulation also comes with a bunch of options via keyword arguments - most dealing with saving the simulation.
 The options for `run(dqmc)` include: